 If an agency works primarily with ecommerce for SMBs, but you’re an enterprise B2B SaaS brand, they aren’t likely to know how to drive the kind of results you want.
+Or, let's say you're looking for SEO for your technology company.
 You’ll want to make sure your chosen agency has experience in your industry and understands the landscape — including trends and best practices — they'll be navigating.

 Full-Service In-House Team

 One of the biggest values an SEO agency offers is the benefit of a full-service team without you having to hire multiple in-house employees.
 But that means you need to know they truly cover every aspect of SEO and that their experts are the most knowledgeable and experienced you can get.

 Whether you want more leads, more conversions, more traffic, or more revenue (or all of the above), you need to be sure your SEO agency understands your goals and has a game plan for achieving them.
 To get to the first page, you’ll need to be on the same page.
 Set expectations and make sure you’re aligned every step of the way.